joelnmdyer/gradient_assisted_calibration_abm/README.md

 # gradient_assisted_calibration_abm
 Code for paper "Gradient-assisted calibration for financial agent-based models", which appeared in the Proceedings of the Fourth International Conference on AI in Finance.
-In this paper, we consider how agent-based models can be constructed in a differentiable manner, and how the differentiability of a differentiable agent
--based model might be useful for accelerating _generalised_ Bayesian parameter inference procedures.
+In this paper, we consider how agent-based models can be constructed in a differentiable manner, and how the differentiability of a differentiable agent-based model might be useful for accelerating certain (although not all) parameter inference procedures.
 See the <a href="https://m.youtube.com/watch?v=ria0aKWztGE">INET Oxford YouTube Channel for a recording of a talk</a> I gave about this paper.

 # Running the code
 To run this code, use python 3.10 and issue